-Several of the modules in the Blue Cloud Data Discovery and Access service will be based upon the experience and services that MARIS, IFREMER and EUDAT have developed and are operating for the SeaDataNet CDI service as a result of the EU SeaDataCloud project.
-Several services will be adapted or upgraded to be fit for the Blue Cloud situation.
+Several of the modules in the Blue Cloud Data Discovery and Access service are based upon the experience and services that MARIS, IFREMER and EUDAT have developed and are operating for the SeaDataNet CDI service as a result of the EU SeaDataCloud project.
+Several services have been adapted or upgraded to be fit for the Blue Cloud situation.